MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup.md

 ## Setting up an Azure Kubernetes Service host

 There is one final step that should be completed before you create a Kubernetes cluster.
 You need to set up an Azure Kubernetes Service host on the system you want to deploy the Kubernetes cluster to.
-This system can be a Windows Server 2019 Datacenter cluster, a single node Windows Server 2019 Datacenter cluster, or an Azure Stack HCI cluster.
+This system can be a Windows Server 2019 Datacenter cluster, a single node Windows Server 2019 Datacenter cluster, or a 2-4 node Azure Stack HCI cluster.

 > [!NOTE]
 > Setting up Azure Kubernetes Service hosts on two independent systems with the intention of merging them during Kubernetes cluster creation is not a supported scenario.